Dre Campbell Farm

 How to Grow Cilantro

-First, it’s important to choose the right location for your cilantro plants.
+First, choose the right location for your cilantro plants.
 They do best in cool temperatures and plenty of sunshine.

 This herb also prefers moist soils that are not soggy or waterlogged.
 So, when watering, be sure to water deeply and generously.
-This is to ensure that the entire root system is getting enough moisture.
+This is to ensure that the entire root system receives sufficient moisture.

 Fertilizer Requirements